-Lawyers are required to report their clients' transactions to Rosfinmonitoring if they suspect such transactions are performed or may be performed with the purpose of legalizing income gained by criminal means or for financing terrorism ("suspicious transactions").
+Lawyers are required to report their clients' transactions to Rosfinmonitoring if they suspect a transaction is performed or may be performed with the purpose of legalizing proceeds of crime or for financing terrorism ("suspicious transaction").

-The report can be made either by way of submission of a hardcopy document signed by the respective Lawyer (or representative of the law firm) and affixed with the seal (if any) or by email signed with an electronic digital signature submitted via encrypted software provided by Rosfinmonitoring.
+The report can be made either by submitting a hard copy document signed by the respective Lawyer (or representative of the law firm) and affixed with a seal (if any), or by email signed with an electronic digital signature submitted via encrypted software provided by Rosfinmonitoring.

-The report should include information necessary for the client's identification, type of transaction and grounds for its settlement, date and the amount of the transaction, as well as the circumstances which give reason to believe that the transaction is carried out for the purpose of laundering of the proceeds of crime or financing of terrorism.
+The report should include information necessary to identify the client, the type of transaction and grounds for its settlement, the date and amount of the transaction, as well as the circumstances which give reason to believe that the transaction is carried out for the purpose of laundering of the proceeds of crime or financing of terrorism.

 Templates for reports of suspicious transactions are provided in Order No. 245.